luna/luna-book/polymorphism.md

 ## Type parameters

-Classes in Luna can also take type parameters, making them polymorphic in some values.
+Classes in Luna can also take type parameters, making them polymorphic for some values.
 For an example, consider the previous definition of `Vector`:

 ```haskell
 class Vector: